soma00333/profile/docs/work_experience/industry_technology.md

     <tr>
       <td><strong>Solution</strong></td>
       <td>
+        To solve this:
         <ul>
-          <li>Users reported seeing an error dialog on specific service pages after the migration.</li>
+          <li>I quickly found the issue after users reported seeing an error dialog on specific service pages.</li>
-          <li>I quickly found the issue.
-It was a JSON parsing error caused by an accidental data type change in a column.</li>
+          <li>It was a JSON parsing error caused by an accidental data type change in a column.</li>
           <li>I deployed a hotfix to handle the JSON parsing errors smoothly.
 This restored service availability.</li>
           <li>I then changed the affected JSON column types back to their original UNSIGNED INT definition.
 This completely fixed the compatibility issues.</li>
         </ul>